 The lack of greenery on streets and alleys and excessive surface parking downtown were identified as areas of concern during the planning process.
 According to the Environmental Protection Agency (EPA), green streets and alleys are created by integrating green infrastructure elements into their design to store, infiltrate, and evapotranspire stormwater.
-Permeable pavement, bioswales, planter boxes, and trees are among the elements that can be woven into street or alley design opportunity to create more interesting and comfortable walking environments.
-Every street reconstruction provides an opportunity to assess
+Permeable pavement, bioswales, planter boxes, and trees are among the elements that can be woven into street or alley design reconstruction provides an opportunity to assess the potential for incorporating green infrastructure, however it does not always make sense to do so.

-Managing stormwater through the incorporation of green infrastructure also provides an the potential for incorporating green infrastructure, however it does not always make sense to do so.
+Managing stormwater through the incorporation of green infrastructure also provides an opportunity to create more interesting and comfortable walking environments.
+Every street